 Step 2

 The Licensed Provider, as requested by the Non-Household Customer, submits the application form (Form A) with supporting information as set out in the Appendix to this Code.
-The Licensed Provider is asked to provide relevant cross-references to corresponding enquiries under Process 14, or to applications relating to the proposed building water, where applicable a Part 2/3 Water Connection, and sewerage services to the site, (cross-referencing the relevant applications where already submitted or by submitting the relevant application forms as appropriate).
+The Licensed Provider is asked to provide relevant cross-references to corresponding enquiries under Process 14 (Pre-Development Enquiry (PDE)), or to applications relating to the proposed building water, where applicable a Part 2/3 Water Connection, and sewerage services to the site, (cross-referencing the relevant applications where already submitted or by submitting the relevant application forms as appropriate).
 This is to ensure that the technical impacts can be reviewed and that when the Supply Point(s) is later submitted to the Central Market Agency, all relevant information is correctly established and aligned.
 The Licensed Provider is also asked to indicate whether the meter is intended to supply a multi-tenancy property such that the drainage arrangements at the sewerage Supply Points(s) can be correctly established.

 The application form is recorded by Scottish Water by means of a reference number and acknowledged promptly by Scottish Water.